Spanish Wells: Economy

 Spanish Wells has historically been a fishing village since its earliest inception.
-Although the economy used to share a heavier dependence on farming during its earlier years, almost equally split with its Fishing arm, Fishing has predominated the occupation from its origin until today.
+Although the economy used to share a heavier dependence on farming during its earlier years, almost equally split with its fishing arm, fishing has dominated the occupation from its origin until today.
 Fishing on Spanish Wells has also looked different in its method over the hundred years it has been practiced.

-"Smack Fishing," as it has been commonly known among the local inhabitants, has become the predominant form of Fishing.
-The term comes from "The Smack," which refers to a larger craft voyaging out with additional Dinghies, or as the locals call them, "Speed Boats."
+"Smack fishing", as it has been commonly known among the local inhabitants, has become the predominant form of Fishing.
+The term comes from a "smack," which refers to a larger craft voyaging out with additional dinghies, or as the locals call them, "speed boats".
 These trips can usually occur over a period of weeks at a time.
-Earlier voyages in the island's history would have been predominated by Net Fishing with a predominant method called "Hauling."
-Over the years, especially with the invention and wide distribution of condos, Smack trips have shifted from Fish to Rock Lobster, of which the local name is "Crawfish."
-This shift began to take place sometime in the 80's and has had almost a complete transformation of the entire fishing fleet towards harvesting wild Rock Lobster.
+Earlier voyages in the island's history would have been predominated by net fishing with a predominant method called "hauling."
+Over the years, especially with the invention and wide distribution of condos, smack trips have shifted from fish to rock lobster, of which the local name is "crawfish".
+This shift began to take place sometime in the 1980s and has had almost a complete transformation of the entire fishing fleet towards harvesting wild rock lobster.

-With the rise of tourism in the early 2000's, the economy has also shared another major industry, Tourism.
-This trend took on a larger form during the mid 2010's, and has provided a great revenue source mostly for retired Lobster fishermen to nearby natural and manmade attractions.
+With the rise of tourism in the early 2000s, the economy has also shared another major industry, tourism.
+This trend took on a larger form during the mid-2010s, and has provided a great revenue source mostly for retired lobster fishermen to nearby natural and manmade attractions.